Profiling data

 Hint: In the Analysis View you can still add/remove actions, and edit action properties in the left sidebar (collapsed by default).

 To create an instant filter for a column, click on the column header and drag it into the filtering pane above.
-If the filter pane is hidden, you can enable it by pressing the "Filter pane" button (can be seen in the screenshot above).
+If the filter pane is hidden, you can enable it by pressing the "Filter pane" button on the ribbon menu.
 The instant filters are searchable and sortable, and retain selections when switching between actions in the table.
 It is especially convenient, that the filters show not only the column values included into the current selection, but also the excluded ones.
 They are a very powerful tool for exploratory data analysis and profiling.

 Dataset filtering